 - A decline in school performance and resistance to improvement.

 - Teen Drug Addiction or Teen alcohol use

 This is by no means an exhaustive list.
 Also, note that your teenager may show one or more symptoms stated above.
 Contact our experts at Key Transitions for a free and confidential assessment of your situation.

 Different Causes For Teen Depression

-Los Angeles Teenage Depression Treatment centers offer helpful programs, with therapy, and life skills on how to deal with teen depression.
+Los Angeles Teenage Depression Treatment centers offer helpful programs with therapy and life skills on dealing with teen depression.
 The symptoms mentioned above can be the result of several causes.
-One of the most significant setbacks is that teenagers are ill-equipped to handle what they are going through, and societal pressures can easily overwhelm them.
-Divorce, neglect, abuse, learning disabilities, and more are examples of situations that can make them feel powerless.
+One of the most significant setbacks is that teenagers are ill-equipped to handle what they are going through, and societal pressures can overwhelm them.
+Divorce, neglect, abuse, learning disabilities, and more are examples of situations that make them feel powerless.
 These negative emotions can have a tremendous impact on how their adult life will play out.

 Drugs and substance abuse can both be the cause and the result of depression.
 While none of these issues are guaranteed to lead to depression, they should also never be ignored.
 It is imperative to recognize these symptoms to provide teen depression help they deserve in time.

 Teen Depression is a severe health concern that needs to be taken seriously.
 The following statistics are more than just numbers; they are teens suffering and battling depression every day.
 According to Suicide.org: